panoply/syncify/readme.md

-      "sections": [], // An optional list of file paths to sections "snippets": [], // An optional list of file paths to snippets "templates": [], // An optional list of file paths to templates "templates/customers": [] // An optional list of file paths to templates/customers },
+      "sections": [], // An optional list of file paths to sections "snippets": [], // An optional list of file paths to snippets "templates": [], // An optional list of file paths to templates "customers": [] // An optional list of file paths to templates/customers },

     // Spawned processes to run in parallel with Syncify